Moving to Ireland: Primary School 101

 When you apply to a school you will be asked your religion.

-The school’s admission guidelines will, by and large, prioritize the acceptance of Catholic children over any other child.
+The school’s admission guidelines will, by and large, prioritize the acceptance of Catholic children over any other child. **Remember, from my update in August 2018 this is changing!!
+Probably in 2019.
+The new law does not affect the religious instruction that occurs in schools.

 If you want to opt your child out of religious instruction, you are able to do so.
 Accommodations for this request vary based on the resources of the school.

 There is a movement underway in Ireland to remove the Roman Catholic church from public school management.
 As you can imagine, this is a sensitive and highly political subject.
 It’s safe to say it will be a long, slow process.
-In the meantime, non-denominational schools are growing in number, but comparatively speaking, are still a small percentage of the overall number of schools.
+In the meantime, non-denominational schools (Educate Together) are growing in number, but comparatively speaking, are still a small percentage of the overall number of schools.

 Here’s some additional information: